migeed-z/Lisp_interpreter/interpreter/README.md

 | FunctionApplication  | Value   |
 | If                   | Value   |

-Values produced from calling the eval() method on a FunctionApplication based on the given Definition
+Values produced from calling the eval_internal() method on a FunctionApplication based on the given Definition

 |    Definition    |    Value    |
 |------------------|-------------|